Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 But don’t forget to explore the other pedestrianised narrow streets and alleyways of the old town.

-We’re not big fans of shopping, but, like Bodrum centre, it’s a different experience here, with artisan products you might not see elsewhere.
+We’re not big fans of shopping, but, like Bodrum centre, it’s a different experience here.
+You can find artisan products you might not see elsewhere.

 Yes, you’ll get the Turkish carpets and kilims, leather bags and mosaic lighting.